MicrosoftDocs/learn/learn-pr/iot/synchronize-azure-digital-twins-with-iot-device-data/includes/3-ingest-device-data.md

 1. Make a few updates to the sample function that's been provided in the template.
     1. The function has a default name of `Function1`.
 Rename it to `IoTHubToADT` to make it easier to recognize later.
     1. Remove `static` from the class declaration.
-Change the signature of the `Run` method from `public static void` to `public async Task`, to make this method asynchronous.
+Make the function asynchronous, by changing the signature of the `Run` method from `public static void` to `public async Task`.

     :::image type="content" source="../media/3-code-1.png" alt-text="Screenshot of code in Visual Studio, showing the template changes." lightbox="../media/3-code-1.png":::